-Limestone Post’s A Sense of Place is a commemorative magazine that tells the history of Bloomington and Monroe County through art — in-depth stories, iconic paintings, hometown poems, illustrations, and more.
-This collectible publication includes 100 pages of beautiful work by more than two dozen local writers, artists, photographers, and other creative people, including these local contributors:
+Limestone Post’s A Sense of Place is a commemorative magazine that tells the history of Bloomington and Monroe County through art — in-depth stories, iconic paintings, poetry, illustrations, and even recipes.
+This collectible publication includes 100 pages of beautiful work by more than two dozen local writers, artists, photographers, and other creative people, including these contributors:

 Jim Manion on Bloomington’s legacy as a music town “that flourishes with energy and intent”